Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Introduction

+where $R$ is as in Definition \ref{jun216}, and $\cT\in \Omega A^{-1}(B)/\im(d)$ is a version of the Bismut-Lott higher torsion form.
+So following \cite{MR1724894} we define the differential analytic index by where $a$ is again one of the structure maps of the differential cohomology theory $\widehat{KR}^{*}$ explained in Definition \ref{jun216}.}

-Our main result here is the development of all ingredients needed to state a differential refinement of the Dwyer-Weiss-Williams index theorem, Conjecture \ref{may3103}, which we call the transfer index conjecture (TIC).
-We are far from having a proof of this transfer index conjecture in differential algebraic $K$-theory.
+{The transfer index conjecture (TIC), Conjecture \ref{may3103}, is the now the natural differential refinement of the Dwyer-Weiss-Williams index theorem and states that Our main result here is the development of all ingredients needed to state the TIC. } We are far from having a proof of this transfer index conjecture in differential algebraic $K$-theory.
 Instead, in Subsection \ref{sep0901} we are going to discuss special cases and consequences which can be proved by different means.
 Some of these consequences are deep theorems in different fields like arithmetic geometry or global analysis.
 Therefore we expect that a proof of Conjecture \ref{may3103} will be quite complicated.